What can I expect from a free consultation with a lawyer?

 Are free consultations really free?

-If a lawyer offers a free consultation, they should meet with you, generally discuss your situation, and discuss legal fees without charging you anything.
+If a lawyer offers a free consultation, they should meet with you, discuss your situation, and discuss legal fees without charging you anything.
 If you want to review the intricate details of your case or get legal advice, most lawyers will charge a consultation fee.
-It should raise a red flag if you visit with a lawyer who advertises “free consultations” and then charges you.
+It should raise a red flag if you visit with a lawyer who advertises “free consultations” and then charges you for the meeting.

 Why do I have to pay for a consultation?

 If the consultation is “free,” you will not have to pay anything.
 If a lawyer offers a free time-limited consultation, like 30 minutes, you might be charged if the meeting takes longer.
-If you attempt to get specific advice regarding your situation, the attorney might decide those services are not included.
+The attorney will probably charge for their expert opinion if you seek specific advice regarding your situation.
 Some attorneys do not offer free consultations.
 If the lawyer has a consultation fee, you will have to decide if it is worth that amount to meet and interview the attorney.

 What to say to hire a lawyer?